fall inside a hole

 Thomas the Tank Engine (Thailand rerelease) (1995)

 In 1995 new Thomases began being made in Tomy's Thailand factory, which began producing Plarail in 1989.
 The first print run of boxes for Thailand-produced Thomases was printed in late 1994 and had minor changes like some additional battery information.
 This style of box also added the pull-out hang tag flap and is slightly shorter than the older designs.
 The hang tag was introduced on the redesigned three-window seventh generation Plarail boxes, but the slanted sixth generation designed continued to be used for the Thomas series as it allowed for a large character portrait on the front of the box.
 This box shape was also used for the Tomica World range.
+These boxes were used for a relatively short period of time in 1995.

 A new updated box that used the new "Britt Allcroft" logo box design first used on James's original box was printed in 1995.
 This updated box moved the incompatibility list to the rear of the box and added an additional safety warning box on the left side.
 The Thomas pictured on the back is actually the late stage prototype.
 Funnily enough, some of the changes to battery installation information seem to have been reverted back to the older Japan-made boxes.
+Thomases that come out of these two styles of boxes are essentially identical other than the darkening of grey paint application in the later 1990s as noted below.

 90s box Thomases I have found with original internal packaging imply they were packaged with three medium foam blocks between the cars and the back of Clarabel and the rear box flap, with a thinner, longer piece at the top of the box in front of Thomas's face.